bgd-labs/aave-stk-v1-5/diffs/StakedTokenV2Rev3_code_diff.md

  }

  /**
-@@ -1446,17 +1703,17 @@ abstract contract GovernancePowerWithSnapshot is GovernancePowerDelegationERC20
+@@ -1552,21 +1702,20 @@ abstract contract GovernancePowerWithSnapshot is
   * @notice Contract to stake Aave token, tokenize the position and get rewards, inheriting from a distribution manager contract
   * @author Aave
   **/
 -contract StakedTokenV2Rev3 is
 -  IStakedAave,
-+contract StakedTokenV2 is
++abstract contract StakedTokenV2 is
 +  IStakedToken,
    GovernancePowerWithSnapshot,
    VersionedInitializable,